Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

 - HIV infection itself is thought to induce immune-phenotypic changes akin to accelerated aging,13 but recent laboratory and clinical data provide a more nuanced view of these changes.
-Some studies have shown that HIV-infected patients may exhibit chromosomal and immunologic features similar to those induced by aging.14,15 However, other studies show the immunologic changes to be distinct from age-related changes.16 In addition, although data on the increased incidence and prevalence of age-associated comorbidities in HIV patients are accumulating,17,18 the age of diagnosis for myocardial infarction and non-AIDS cancers in HIV-infected and HIV-uninfected patients is the same.18,19
+Some studies have shown that patients with HIV may exhibit chromosomal and immunologic features similar to those induced by aging.14,15 However, other studies show the immunologic changes to be distinct from age-related changes.16 In addition, although data on the increased incidence and prevalence of age-associated comorbidities in patients with HIV are accumulating,17,18 the age of diagnosis for myocardial infection and non-AIDS cancers in patients who have HIV and those who do not is the same.18,19

-- Older HIV patients have a greater incidence of complications and co-morbidities than HIV-uninfected adults of similar age, and may exhibit a frailty phenotype—defined clinically as a decrease in muscle mass, weight, physical strength, energy, and physical activity,20 although the phenotype is still incompletely characterized in the HIV population.
+- Older patients with HIV have a greater incidence of complications and comorbidities than adults of a similar age who do not have HIV, and may exhibit a frailty phenotype—defined clinically as a decrease in muscle mass, weight, physical strength, energy, and physical activity,20 although the phenotype is still incompletely characterized in people with HIV.

-Initiating Antiretroviral Therapy in the Older HIV Patient
+Initiating Antiretroviral Therapy in the Older Patient with HIV

 HIV, Aging, and Antiretroviral Therapy